 For more ideas on how to “market without marketing” please read my book, Squawk!
 Social Media for the Solitary Bird.

 And I am not alone.
 Convinced Apple users are more than just computer users who bought a certain kind of computer; many are evangelists for the brand.
 Why?
 Because Apple is the computer that fulfills the original promise of the personal computer: it makes your life easier.
 But more than that, it is a computer with style.
-The higher price point reinforces that point, rather than detracting from it: only those who appreciate the beauty, style and design of a utilitarian object will ultimately buy Apple.
-Apple fans WANT Apple products to be more expensive, so that they can join an elite market that shares the same refined design values.
-The higher price point keeps the riffraff of the dull utiliarian user who doesn’t appreciate art and culture out of the store.
+The higher price point reinforces that point, rather than detracting from it: only those who appreciate the beauty, style, and design of a utilitarian object will ultimately buy Apple.
+Apple fans WANT Apple products to be more expensive so that they can join an elite market that shares the same refined design values.
+The higher price point keeps the riffraff of the dull utilitarian user who doesn’t appreciate art and culture out of the store.

 I call this phenomenon “Elite Marketing,” a term that defines a type of market share of users who see themselves as belonging to a smaller group of individuals who share common values, in this case, they value beautifully-designed utilitarian objects.
 The same difference separates the buyers of Chrysler Sebring’s and Jaguars: both cars share the same purpose and will get you where you want to go, but one of them does it in style.

 One of the major reasons that people buy Apple products is that Apple leads in computer style and design.
-But, if they didn’t know it when they bought the product, they soon find out that they bought better-designed hardware and software; a computer that won’t get many—if any—virus’s, and one that almost never breaks down.
+But, if they didn’t know it when they bought the product, they soon find out that they bought better-designed hardware and software; a computer that won’t get many—if any—viruses, and one that almost never breaks down.
 Good design again.

 Now, like any style leader, Apple has had its imitators.
 But, without exception, these copycats see only the exterior of the brand.
 They try to compete with the outward style, but they lose the main point: Apple products are designed well inside and out.
 Every detail is thought out from every design standpoint.
 Apple employs design leaders in every field: marketing, hardware, product design, UI/UX design, web design, graphic design, GUI, etc.